ryanngu023/ryanngu023/README.md

 I am an Informatics student at the [University of Washington](https://www.washington.edu/)

 - Interested in both programming and design 👍
-- Learning Data Structures and Algorithms 🙃
+- Learning new technologies and frameworks 🙃
-- Working on a Python Project to solidify skills 🤓
+- Working on several projects, set to release to the public soon! 🤓
 - Feel free to chat with me on anything! 🥐 🎮 ♟

 ### My Languages and Skills
  - Java
  - HTML/CSS
+ - JavaScript/TypeScript
+ - Python
+ - C/C++
+ - Bash
- - JavaScript
+ - Git
  - React
  - R
  - Figma